The world has been a tough place lately. (Understatement.)

 patterns and shapes and shadows

-and words and hands and hands in tender grasp,
+and words and hands and hands and hands in careful graze,

 together.
 Different, you and I,